jeremytammik/tbc/a/1998_unittest_arcdim.md

 ####<a name="5"></a> Rotate Your File

-[Rotate Your File](https://funct.app/) provides a handy little service to Safely send someone a file:
+[Rotate Your File](https://funct.app/) provides a handy little service to safely send someone a file:

 - [Start here](https://funct.app/start)
 - [Frequently asked questions](https://funct.app/faq)

-The FAQ is pleasantly readable, succinct, and includes nice descriptions of the design philosophy, GDPR, data collection, security and encryption aspects.
+The FAQ is pleasantly readable and succinct, including nice descriptions of the design philosophy, GDPR, data collection, security and encryption aspects.